 Commercial Life

 My unique journey of accumulating broad knowledge of design, marketing, and technology makes a difference.
-I spent the first ten years agency-side with clients including Disney, Formula One, First Direct, Pfizer, Umbro, Heinz, and the last ten years client-side working with tech start-ups and retailers, including Asda and Black Sheep Brewery, Medtronic, Superdrug and Yumi.
+I spent the first ten years agency-side with clients including Disney, Formula One, First Direct, Pfizer, Umbro, Heinz, and the last ten years client-side working with tech start-ups and retailers, including Asda, Black Sheep Brewery, Medtronic, Superdrug and Yumi.

 Today.

-Twenty years later, I have managed to keep a life/work balance (in that order) not viable before the internet.
 I have learned to work anywhere, anytime, with anyone in the world through an anything is possible attitude.
 Working at the same place and time with the same local people is desirable and secure, but not the world I grew up in or worked within.

 The Future.

-When I entered the job market 20 years ago, the web existed at the edges.
+When I entered the job market 24 years ago, the web existed at the edges.
 Today it sits at the centre of not just work but life.
 It presents many opportunities for those bold enough to adopt change quickly, solve complex problems, match demand with supply and connect with the remotest of people.

 Over my professional career, I have become increasingly aware of organisations, businesses, and individuals struggling with change and the acceleration away from them.
 With that cohort in mind, I have designed a framework called V3locity to pivot from mass production to personalised consumption.